American Express Membership Rewards Explained

 Sharing Points

 Chase and Citibank let you share points with another account holder.
 Unfortunately, AMEX does not unless they are an authorized user on one of your accounts.
-Because I am an authorized user on my husband’s American Express Gold Card, he can share or transfer his Membership Rewards to me.
+Because I am an authorized user on my husband’s AMEX Gold, he can share or transfer his Membership Rewards to me.
 Usually, we do not suggest being an authorized user on a spouse’s card.
 I had canceled my card previously and wanted to use his card for the 4x on groceries and so I became an authorized user.
 It now works to my benefit for this usage.
+Keep in mind this will take a 5/24 spot but I was well under 5/24 so went for it.

 Expiration Dates

 You don’t have to worry about this if you have at least one card that earns Membership Rewards open.
 I have no plans to close my Gold and Platinum cards, so this is a non-issue for me.
-If you were to close your card that earns Membership Rewards, be sure and downgrade to one of the lower annual fee cards like the American Express Green Card.
+We recommend always keeping the AMEX Gold.

 American Express Offers